Friday, July 6, 2018 from 6:30- 11:00 PM

 The evening starts at 6:30 PM with cocktails and appetizers served in the lounge and on the patio.
 All the while, the manicured grounds will be transformed into a car show featuring all of the fantastic cars that our attendees bring that evening.

 Opening remarks by WTAE’s Andrew Stockey at 8:00 PM in the ballroom followed by dinner and live auction.
 The silent auction will be stocked with racing and automotive items from 6:30 – 8:00 PM.
 After dinner desserts will be served on the patio and pool plaza where you can dance and mingle.
-The wonderful evening draws to a close at 11:00 – so we can all get up early and go to the PVGP’s Historic Races at Pitt-Race in the morning!
+The wonderful evening draws to a close at 11:00.

 We’re gearing up for another fabulous event and a big thank you goes to our Committee.
 We welcome anyone who wants to join the committee – if you are interested in learning more or contributing an auction prize please email Maggie Schmotzer.